hjellinek/HtmlStream/README.md

 ### Code

-Clone this project and copy `HTMLSTREAM.DFASL` and, optionally, its Lisp source file, to a local directory accessible by Medley.
+Clone this project and copy `HTMLSTREAM.DFASL`, `U-PNG.DFASL`, `BASE64.DFASL` and optionally their Lisp source files, to a local directory accessible by Medley.

 ### Font metrics